-One of the key ingredients to building wealth is to start as early as possible.
-At this point, most blogs will tell you all about compound interest and how starting early will give your money more time to grow.
-That’s true, but lately, I’ve been thinking there is something else about starting young that gives you even more advantage than compound interest?
+One of the key components to wealth building is to start investing as early as possible.
+At this point, most personal finance blogs would tell you all about compound interest and how starting early will give your portfolio more time to grow.
+That’s 100% true, but there is something else that’s even better.
+What can be better than compound interest?
 It’s the experience you gain from making mistakes.
 Read on!

 The power of compounding

 Let’s go over compound interest quickly first.
 Compound interest is awesome.
 Everyone loves compound interest and it’s easy to see why.
-If you invest $1,000 and gain 10% interest per year, you’ll have $1,100 after one year.
-The investment earns $100 in interest over the one year period.
-The following year is even better because you’ll earn the $110 in interest.
-You earn the interest on your initial principle AND any interest you accrued so far.
+If you invest $1,000 and gain 10% per year, you’ll have $1,100 after one year.
+Your investment gains $100 in interest.
+The following year is even better because you’ll earn $110 in interest.
+You earn the interest on your initial principle AND any interest accrued.
 Every year you will earn more and more interest.
 See, what’s not to love?

-You can easily see that the earlier you start investing, the longer you will be in the game.
+You can easily see that the earlier you start investing, the more time your portfolio has to grow.
 Time is the secret ingredient in compounding.
 The more time you have to invest, the wealthier you will be.

 What’s more important than compound interest?

 When finance bloggers talk about compound interest, they usually make some unrealistic assumptions.
-In What if you always maxed out your 401(k), I showed that an investor could have accumulated $727,518 if they maxed out their 401(k) contribution since 1988 (25 years.)
-That’s awesome, but the problem is most people can’t (or won’t) max out their contribution when they first start working.
-Early money is the biggest contributor to the nest egg and if you contribute lightly during the early years, your retirement funds will be quite a bit lighter than $747,518.
+In What if you always maxed out your 401(k), I showed that an investor would have accumulated over 2 million dollars if they maxed out their 401(k) contribution since 1988 (32 years.)
+That’s awesome, but the problem is most people can’t max out their contribution when they first start working.
+Early money is the biggest contributor to the nest egg and if you don’t contribute to your 401k during the early years, your retirement funds will be quite a bit less than $2,000,000.

 I’m just saying most people can’t save much when they are young, so compounding may not be the most important factor contributing to wealth.
-Lately, I’ve been thinking that the experience you get from investing is even more important compounding.
+Lately, I think the experience you get from investing is even more important compounding.

 Most of us learn best from experience.
-Sure, we can read and learn from books and the vast amount of material on the internet.
-However, it’s not the same as going through various situations personally.
-I started investing when I got my first full time job at 22.
+Sure, we can read and learn from books and the vast amount of resources on the internet.
+However, reading about it isn’t the same as going through a big stock market crash personally.
+I started investing when I got my first full-time job at 22.
 Like any new investors, I flailed around for a few years and made many mistakes.
 Here are just some of them.

 - Invested with my bank’s financial advisors.
-I didn’t know they were just glorified salesmen out to make commissions.
+I didn’t know they were just glorified salesmen that make money from commissions.

 - Purchased a bunch of company stocks in my 401(k).